KingShark1/skill-embedding-design-space/README.md

 2. Add env/tasks as is, for it is directly related to the experimentation, for now focus is on developing a working model.
 Adding more tasks would come later.

 TODO :
 1. Create the learning models for flow, diffusion, CPC.
-(Focusing on flow or diffusion [TBD])
+(Focusing on [FLOW-GAN](https://lilianweng.github.io/posts/2018-10-13-flow-models/#types-of-generative-models ) )
 2. Add the learned models in ds_se/run.py inside build_alg_runner().